Moist & Fluffy Vegan Banana Bread Recipe (Gluten Free!)

 - 3 large ripe bananas, mashed (about 1 1/2 cups or 300 grams)

-- 1/3 cup (76 grams) vegan butter, coconut oil, or olive oil, melted if butter or coconut oil
+- 1/3 cup (76 grams) unsalted vegan butter, coconut oil, or olive oil, melted if butter or coconut oil

 - 2 tsp vanilla extract

 - Optional: 1 cup (170 grams) chocolate chips, 1 large banana, sliced in half for topping

 - Preheat the oven to 350F and grease an 8″ or 9″ loaf pan with coconut oil or olive oil.

-- In a medium bowl, whisk together the sifted flour, cinnamon, nutmeg, baking powder, and baking soda.
+- In a medium bowl, whisk together the sifted flour, cinnamon, nutmeg, baking powder, baking soda, and sea salt.
 Set aside.

 - In a large bowl, mash the banana if you haven’t already.
 Then add in the sugar, brown sugar, dairy-free milk, melted vegan butter, and vanilla extract.
 Whisk together.